 Inspecting independent schools

-There are around 2,400 independent schools in England, but Ofsted inspects the educational provision of only half of them.
+There are around 2,400 independent schools in England, but Ofsted inspects the educational provision of only around half of them.
 We inspect independent schools which are not members of associations.
 We do this at the request of the Department for Education, which is the registering authority for all independent schools.
+The Memorandum of understanding: independent schools between Ofsted and the Department for Education sets out how we cooperate with the Department for Education in order to exercise our respective functions in the delivery of inspections of independent schools.

 The purpose of the inspection is to ensure that independent schools comply with The Education (Independent School Standards) (England) Regulations 2010, as amended by The Education (Independent School Standards) (England) (Amendments) Regulations 2012 which specify the provision a school should make.